We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Through this chunk of the day you’re really just paying close attention to the ride lines and being opportunistic.
 If lines are long, you’ll visit animals and roam the park.

-For now, if you haven’t done so already, here are some options for the afternoon:
+And if you haven’t done so already, here are some ride options for the afternoon:

 - It’s Tough to Be a Bug